qapilotio/agents/popup-handler-agent/README.md

    ```

 3. Set up environment variables:
-   - Create a `.env` file in the pop-up-handler-agent directory.
+   - Create a `.env` file in the root directory.
    - Add your OpenAI API key:
      ```
      OPENAI_API_KEY=your_openai_api_key